Proteomics: Practical applications

-New drug discovery
+Drug discovery

-One major development to come from the study of human genes and proteins has been the identification of potential new drugs for the treatment of disease.
-This relies on genome and proteome information to identify proteins associated with a disease, which computer software can then use as targets for new drugs.
-For example, if a certain protein is implicated in a disease, its 3D structure provides the information to design drugs to interfere with the action of the protein.
-A molecule that fits the active site of an enzyme, but cannot be released by the enzyme, inactivates the enzyme.
-This is the basis of new drug-discovery tools, which aim to find new drugs to inactivate proteins involved in disease.
-As genetic differences among individuals are found, researchers expect to use these techniques to develop personalized drugs that are more effective for the individual.
+One major outcome of research on human genes and proteins has been the identification of potential new drugs for the treatment of disease.
+This process relies on genome and proteome information to identify proteins associated with specific diseases, which can then be evaluated as therapeutic targets using computational approaches.
+For example, when a protein is implicated in a disease, knowledge of its three-dimensional structure can guide the design of drugs that interfere with its function.
+A molecule that fits into the active site of an enzyme but cannot be released can effectively inactivate the enzyme.
+This principle underlies many modern drug-discovery strategies, which aim to identify compounds capable of modulating or inhibiting disease-relevant proteins.
+As genetic differences among individuals are increasingly characterized, these approaches are expected to support the development of personalized medicines tailored to improve efficacy for individual patients.